 - Hamburg – With striking architecture and plenty of world-class nightlife, Hamburg is the perfect place for younger travelers to visit.
 Enjoy the many museums and parks, and make sure to head to the Chocolate museum too.

 4. The Rhine River – The Rhine River, one of Germany’s many natural gems, stretches over 1,200km with a large section winding its way across the country.
 There are plenty of beautiful towns along its waterfront, so make sure to visit at least one of these towns; Rudesheim is a tiny little town but a great option.

 5. Cologne – Visiting Cologne at Christmas makes for a wonderful and festive trip, you can find impressive Christmas markets and amazing food at this time of the year.
 In addition, you can visit some of the best conserved Roman gates in the country and plenty of historic monuments.
 If you visit in the summer, the city has the typical beach-vibe that most German cities have and cafés pop up everywhere!

 7. Nuremberg – A city often associated with its dark history and the war trials, Nuremberg is a city steeped in elegance and charm, boasting medieval architecture, numerous museums, and characterful beer cellars.
-It’s compact old town makes it easy to walk between sights, and the public transport efficient and affordable if venturing further afield.
+It’s a compact old town makes it easy to walk between sights, and the public transport is efficient and affordable if venturing further afield.

 8. Frankfurt – This is a city packed with history and was nearly totally rebuilt after WWII.
-The best way to discover the city is doing a free walking tour, you will see the main points of interest and discover the history behind them.
+The best way to discover the city is by doing a free walking tour, you will see the main points of interest and discover the history behind them.
 You should definitely visit the old town square where you will find the typical half-timbered houses and visit the old city hall.